-A few years ago, I believed that social networking sites were nuisances which I was forced to join when too many friends send me invitations.
-I later realized that:
+When I started receiving invitations to join online social networks, I believed that these to be nuisances which I was forced to join when too many friends pressure me with invitations.
+I later realised that:

 - With photos and names listed explicitly, I can keep track of my friends even when I have trouble with names and faces.

-- All the background information of my friends are available for me to reference.
+- The background information of my friends is available for me to reference.

 - Friends provide updates with which I can use as a context to reestablish contact with them where necessary.